-- 1. Remove the seven (M2x2) screws that secure the touchpad bracket and touchpad to the palm-rest and keyboard assembly. - 2.
-Open the latch and disconnect the touchpad cable from the system board. - 3.
+- 1. Remove the three (M2x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 2.
+Lift the touchpad bracket off the palm-rest and keyboard assembly. - NOTE: After removing the touchpad, if the replacement touchpad is not installed immediately, replace the touchpad bracket to the palm-rest and key board assembly. - 3.
+Open the latch and disconnect the touchpad cable from the system board. - 4.
+Remove the four (M2x2) screws that secure the touchpad to the palm-rest and keyboard assembly. - 5.
 Lift the touchpad off the palm-rest and keyboard assembly.